Gallazzini, BBA boys claim first track crown

 For someone who's only competed in track and field for a few years, Gallazzini proved that his ceiling is sky-high for the future.
 He's always loved to run, and his heroics Friday gave the Bulldogs their second track and field title of any kind after the BBA girls took home the hardware in 1983.

 Peoples Academy's Ivan Buczek won the 110-meter hurdles in 16.09 seconds, prevailing by over two seconds.
-Burr & Burton's Benjamin Dossett claimed top honors in the 300 hurdles with a time of 42.42 seconds.
+BBA's Benjamin Dossett claimed top honors in the 300 hurdles with a time of 42.42 seconds.
 Peoples Academy won the 4x100 relay in 44.63 seconds, thanks to strong efforts by Henry Riley, Cooper Shove, Kenique Josephs and Max Kuhnle.

 Fair Haven's David Doran won the shut put with a throw of 13.71 meters.
 Hartford's Jordan Davis recorded a mark of 41.57 meters to prevail in discus and earned another individual title by winning javelin (45.27 meters).